cityssm/sunrise-cms/CONTRIBUTING.md

-# Thank you for your interest in making the Lot Occupancy System better
+# Thank you for your interest in making Sunrise CMS better

 Together, we can build high quality software that meets the needs of municipalities, while remaining open and budget conscious.